mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Polymorphism.rst

 The ``__add__`` method automatically performs the right action.
 It first checks to see what kind of object ``val`` is.
 If it is an integer, we must first make a Fraction.
 By using ``val`` as the numerator and 1 as the denominator, we have a fraction that has the same value as ``val``.
-Now we have two Fractions that we are able to add as previously.
+Now we have two Fractions and so we are able to add as previously.

 Notice that ``val`` can be either a fraction or an integer but ``self`` must be a fraction.
 That means the object to the left of the + sign (in lines 30 and 31) must be a Fraction.